LaravelDaily/course-react-parking/docs/Lesson 16 - Delete vehicle.md

 }
 ```

-2. Extend the `src/hooks/useVehicles.jsx` hook by exposing `getVehicles` function in the return statement, we need to call this function outside of the hook when we delete the vehicle record to re-fetch the list.
+2. Extend the `src/hooks/useVehicles.jsx` hook by exposing the `getVehicles` function in the return statement, we need to call this function outside of the hook when we delete the vehicle record to re-fetch the list.

 ```jsx
 return { vehicles, getVehicles }
 ```

-Whole `src/hooks/useVehicles.jsx` file has the following content.
+The whole `src/hooks/useVehicles.jsx` file has the following content.

 ```jsx
 import { useState, useEffect } from 'react'